-2021/2022 internal audit priorities: internal audit activity for 2021/2022 is based on analysing your risk register and key risks (of the Police, Fire Crime Commissioner and Chief Constable), and assurances provided by other providers e.g. HMICFRS.
+2023 / 2024 internal audit priorities: internal audit activity for 2023 / 2024 is based on analysing your principal risk register (Police, Fire and Crime Commissioner and Chief Constable), and assurances provided by other providers e.g. HMICFRS.
 We have also considered other factors affecting you in the year ahead including changes within the sector.
-Our detailed plan for 2021/2022 is included at section two of this report.
+Our detailed plan for 2023 / 2024 is included at section two of this report.